KenHendo/kenhendo.github.io/doing.md

 ### A list of projects I'm currently working on, books I'm reading and technology I'm investigating.

-* Preparing for the newly released AZ-102 Azure upgrade exam.
+* Building C# skills by deploying some small asp.net projects.
 * Deploying an example CI/CD pipeline using Gradle, Jenkins and Docker within Azure.
 * Refactoring a lot of my old PowerShell code into a new general tools module.
 This gives me an excuse to practice an element of test driven development via Pester.
-* Building C# skills by deploying some small asp.net projects.
 * Reading: "Site Reliability Engineering", "The Site Reliability Workbook", "The Phoenix Project".

 Plenty of stuff there to keep me out of trouble for a while (I hope...).